mobiledgex/edge-cloud/docker/README.md

 You can create instances of controller, crmserver, etc. using `docker-compose`.
 For the details please read `docker-compose.yml` file.
 It creates three docker container instances.
 An etcd server, controller and crmserver.
+You will need to install `docker-compose` if you don't already have it.
+The `etcd` , `controller` and `crmserver` will be running on the machine you are running `docker-compose`.
+This is probably your laptop.
+The `app` will be launched in a cloudlet kubernetes cluster that `crmserver` creates based on your test scripts.
+An example is in `test-edgectl.sh`.

+The `docker-compose` proves that the container images can run anywhere as long as the host supports docker runtime.
+You can create `docker-machine` in multiple cloud hosting providers and launch multiple instances of each docker container.
+The example for that will be provided later.

-First, get a copy of `mex-docker.env` file from a private repo: https//github.com/mobiledgex/bob-priv/mex-docker.env
+First, get a copy of `mex-docker.env` file from a private repo: https://github.com/mobiledgex/bob-priv/mex-docker.env

 Place `mex-docker.env` in the same directory as `docker-compose.yml` file.
 You will also need to place `.mobiledgex` directory at your `$HOME`.